PHP-DI/Slim-Bridge/README.md

 $app->run();
 ```

+You may notice the `DI\Bridge\Slim\App` class is very simple.
+You can very well create the container yourself and pass it to the constructor of `Slim\App`.
+Just don't forget to register the [`src/config.php`](src/config.php) file in the container.

 ### Configuring PHP-DI

 If you want to configure PHP-DI, simply extend the `DI\Bridge\Slim\App` class and override the `configureContainer()` method: